 Religion and Mythology

-- Narcissus of ancient Greek myth makes this Older Than Feudalism.
+- Narcissus of ancient Greek myth makes this Older Than Feudalism, in fact as the root of the word "Narcissist" he might even count as the Ur-Example.
 He is vain to the point of starving to death because he couldn't tear himself away from admiring his reflection.

 - Paranoia adventure "Send in the Clones".
 The Teela O'Malley clones in the final battle are dangerous opponents.
 However, they can be neutralized by giving them a small mirror, which causes them to primp and fuss with their hair and check their eyeliner and complexion.